-The MyHeritage DNA Health test offers an extensive range of genetic insights through detailed health reports for 27 conditions.
+The MyHeritage DNA Health upgrade offers an extensive range of genetic insights through detailed health reports for 27 conditions.
 These include innovative polygenic reports for common conditions like heart disease, female breast cancer, and type 2 diabetes; genetic risk reports for 11 monogenic conditions including Parkinson’s, Alzheimer’s, and Crohn’s disease, and 13 carrier status reports for conditions including Tay-Sachs disease, cystic fibrosis, and sickle cell anemia.

 In this article, you’ll learn how to navigate the health reports and describe their different components.